Myanmar protests: Two people shot dead by police — reports | DW | 20.02.2021

 Security forces have opened fire on protesters in Mandalay, as anti-coup rallies honored a young woman who was killed by police at an earlier rally.

-Myanmar security forces fired live rounds, tear gas and rubber bullets at protesters in the country's second-largest city Mandalay on Saturday.
-At least two people were shot dead, according to local media.
+Security forces in Myanmar have fired live rounds, tear gas and rubber bullets at protesters in the country's second-largest city, Mandalay.
+At least two people have been shot dead, according to local media reports.

-Hundreds of thousands of protesters have rallied in Myanmar for more than two weeks against the coup that ousted Aung San Suu Kyi on February 1.
+Hundreds of thousands of protesters have rallied in Myanmar for more than two weeks against the coup that ousted civilian leader Aung San Suu Kyi on February 1.

-Six people were injured as police opened fire near a shipyard, Myanmar Now reported.
+Six people were injured as police opened fire near a shipyard, Myanmar Now reported on Saturday.

-More than 1,000 people joined the anti-coup protest led by medical students in Mandalay, who marched in mourning of a young woman who died after being shot by the police in an earlier demonstration.
+More than 1,000 people joined the anti-coup protest led by medical students in Mandalay, marching to mourn a young woman who died after being shot by police at an earlier demonstration on February 9.

-Protesters in Mandalay and Myanmar's largest city, Yangon, carried flowers and banners with Mya Thwet Thwet Khine's photos on Saturday.
+Protesters in Mandalay and Myanmar's largest city, Yangon, carried flowers and banners with photos of Mya Thwet Thwet Khine on Saturday.

-Other protesters held signs saying "CDM”, in reference to the civil disobedience movement which workers in several industries have recently joined.
+Other protesters held signs that read "CDM," in reference to the civil disobedience movement which workers in several industries have recently joined.

 The 20-year-old woman was confirmed dead on Friday after spending a week on life support in a hospital.